EdDataScienceEES/tutorial-rayrr13/docs/index.md

 	- Not sensitive to data transformation as absolute distance doesn't matter
 - Can group communities based on quantitative, qualitative or mixed variables
 - It is a commonly used technique in community ecology and has a well-precedented use
+- It can be used for any taxonomic group, not just species, as long as the data fits your research question

 Hopefully, you understand some of this hard theory and have a better understanding of what an NMDS is and how it works.
 To help you grasp and comprehend these concepts even better, we are going to illustrate them by running an example NMDS.